-Prince William Reveals What Prince George Could Be When He Grows Up
+Prince William Says Prince George Could Be "Brilliant" At This Gig When He Grows Up

 As the oldest child of the Duke and Duchess of Cambridge, 7-year-old Prince George has a pretty solid career path ahead of him.
 However, during a recent interview, Prince William revealed what he thinks Prince George could also be when he's older, and it doesn't involve a crown.

 During a recent appearance on That Peter Crouch Podcast, host Peter Crouch, a former soccer player, asked Prince William if Prince George could play for his favorite soccer team, Aston Villa.
 "Definitely, I reckon he could," Prince William responded.
 "I reckon he could be their all-time leading scorer.
 I can see no reason why not.
 It would be brilliant."

 But just because he can see his son playing for Aston Villa one day, Prince William told Crouch that he would not try to influence his 7-year-old son to love his favorite team too much.
 "I'm not trying to persuade him to be a Villa fan — I'm letting him choose his own way," the Duke of Cambridge said on the podcast.
 "It's about finding what fits him."

 Now, it wouldn't be too surprising if Prince George explored that career path; he really does love soccer or football, as they refer to it across the pond.
 Prince George has been seen rooting on Aston Villa at a soccer match and casually playing soccer with his younger sister Princess Charlotte, and he even asked Santa for a soccer ball for Christmas in 2019, according to Hello!
 Magazine.
 So, yeah, he definitely has an interest in the sport.